 10148 109 Street NW, Edmonton

 The Burger’s Priest is a burger joint that’s primarily found in the GTA (Greater Toronto Area).
 It started there, and is quite popular in the East.
-They have a large variety of different kinds of burgers, milkshakes, and fries.
-You can get relatively standard options, like a cheeseburger, or even double cheeseburger, but if you’re feeling adventurous, they have a “secret menu” on their website that contains combinations and variety of burgers.
+They have a variety of different kinds of burgers, milkshakes, and fries.
+You can get relatively standard options, like a single cheeseburger, or double cheeseburger, but if you’re feeling adventurous, they have a “secret menu” on their website that contains combinations and variety of burgers.
 Their largest one is called the ‘The Four Horsemen of the Apocalypse’ which comprises of two huge beef patties, two ‘options’ sandwiched between two grilled cheese sandwiches.
 This comes to a whopping ~26 dollars.
 The location in Edmonton is its first to come to Western Canada.
 I went there with a few of my friends about a week after their opening date and at that time they were still ridiculously packed.

 They’re located in Canterra centre on Jasper Ave.
 There used to be a Hakim optical there, and then a dental clinic… and then finally The Burger’s Priest.
 For some reason, the business keeps changing in this particular unit, which confuses me because it’s a relatively good central location with ample amounts of parking.
 The inside is relatively simple.
 There’s a counter where you order, and then places to seat.
 It was still so busy when we went there, and there were a surprising amount of people working in the kitchen/grill for such a tiny space.
 It was so hot in there, probably because of a combination of how packed it was, the sun, and the lack of ventilation.
 Anyways, before coming, I recommend you taking a look at the “secret menu” on their website because I feel you get more of your money’s worth with the items on it.